Elevation: 7,620 ft

 Peak 7620 South is one of two peaks that share exactly the same elevation.
 Unlike Peak 7620 North, which is a narrow ridgeline summit in mostly open terrain, Peak 7620 South is a forested summit that hides from view.
 The easiest ascent route is from Deer Creek Road/FSR-156 southwest of Freedom, WY.
 It is a completely different experience from a climb of Peak 7620 North.
 Do this climb in combination with nearby Peak 7620 North to make your effort more worthwhile.
 USGS Thayne West

 Same as for Peak 7620 North.
-This is the second leg of a 2-peak adventure.
+This is the second leg of a two-peak adventure.

 North Ridge, Class 2